chromice/ae/README.md

 }
 ```

-Again, instead of specifying `ORDER BY` clause directly in the query we are using a placeholder for it, that will be filled in only if we specify the clause via `aeDatabase::order_by()` method.
+Again, instead of specifying `ORDER BY` clause directly in the query we are using a placeholder for it, that will be filled in only if we specify the clause via `\ae\Database::order_by()` method.

 > Database library has other placeholder/method combinations like this: `{sql:join}` / `join()`, `{sql:where}` / `where()`, `{sql:group_by}` / `group_by()`, `{sql:having}` / `having()` and `{sql:limit}` / `limit()`.
 They allow you to write complex parameterized queries without concatenating all bits of the query yourself.
 Please consult the source code of the database library to learn more about them.

-Note that we are also using `aeDatabaseResult::all()` method to return an array of results, instead of fetching them one by one in a `while` loop.
-Please note that `aeDatabaseResult::fetch()` method is the most memory efficient way of retrieving results.
+Note that we are also using `\ae\DatabaseResult::all()` method to return an array of results, instead of fetching them one by one in a `while` loop.
+Please note that `\ae\DatabaseResult::fetch()` method is the most memory efficient way of retrieving results.

 The example above will produce a list of authors in alphabetical order: